shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-modifier.md

 > Each modifier segment may only be associated with a single audience segment, whereas a single audience segment can be part of more than one modifier segment.

 The user bid price and user bid modifier need to be decimal values (e.g., floating-point numbers).
-Unfortunately, the segment data file format only accepts integers in the `VALUE` field where you define your user bid price or user bid modifier.
+Unfortunately, the segment data file format only accepts integers in the `VALUE` field where you define your *user bid price or user bid modifier*.
 Therefore you'll need to multiply your desired bid price or bid modifier by 1000.
 For example, to specify a user bid price of $0.75, write the integer `750` into the `VALUE` field of the segment data file.
 For a complete description of the file format, see Batch Segment Service - File Format.

 ## Step 2: Associate a modifier segment with your campaign via the API